guohuan-xie/guohuan-xie.github.io/_pages/about.md

 --------
 I’m currently exploring a range of research directions, from generative models in vision to large-scale optimization problems.
 I believe trying diverse approaches helps me better understand the field and gradually refine my long-term focus.
 Currently, I focus on the following directions:

-- **Few-shot Semantic Segmentation**:  Leveraging models such as diffusion and VAR to improve semantic segmentation and image editing, with emphasis on detail restoration, controllable generation, and generalization.
+- **Generative Models for Controllable and Generalizable Image Understanding**:  Leveraging models such as diffusion and VAR to improve semantic segmentation and image editing, with emphasis on detail restoration, controllable generation, and generalization.

 - **Few-shot Semantic Segmentation**: Developing methods for segmentation with limited supervision, using techniques like metric learning, prompt tuning, and cross-modal prior transfer to enhance data efficiency.